 Georgia does not have reciprocity agreements with other states.
 This means that applicants need to submit a social work license application to become either an LMSW or an LCSW.
 Out-of-state social workers should review the details above to make sure they understand what is required to apply for a license.

-Relevant exam results should be sent directly from the AWSB to the Georgia Board.
-Applicants also need to have official transcripts sent from their university outlining relevant degree details; these must be original documents.
+Relevant exam results should be sent directly from the ASWB to the Georgia Board.
+Applicants also need to have official transcripts sent from their university that outline the relevant degree details; these must be original documents.
 When applying, social workers also need to provide verification of their existing social work license from their home state.
 Once the required information has been submitted and verified, the applicant will receive a license to practice social work in the state of Georgia.

 Licensing Renewal and Continuing Education Information

-The Georgia social work board provides specific rules surrounding the renewal process and continuing education requirements.
+The Georgia Board of Social Work provides specific rules surrounding the renewal process and continuing education requirements.
 Renewal occurs every two years.
 During that time, social workers must complete 35 hours of approved continuing education courses.

 At least five of those hours must be designated in professional ethics and may not be obtained through independent study or online.
 For the other 30 hours, 15 must be core hours and 15 must be related hours.
-Social workers can take up to ten hours of continuing education courses online during each renewal period.
-Up to five hours can be through independent study, which includes activities like teaching a course, presenting a lecture or conducting a workshop for the first time.
+Core hours come from approved social work associations or academic institutions.
+One semester hour of graduate coursework is equal to 15 continuing education hours.
+Related hours are done by participating in activities organized or sponsored by approved associations; federal, state, or local governments; or licensed hospitals.